 As we age, so do our activity levels and nutritional needs.
 The same is true for dogs.
 The wellness and nutritional needs of a senior dog (8+ years old) differ in important ways from those of a senior animal.
 So, what can you do to provide optimal wellness and nutritional care for your elder dog?
-Here are a few tips you can put to work today.
+Here are a few tips for caring for an older dog you can put to work today.

 Senior Dog Health Considerations

 Like humans, senior dogs tend to show an increased risk for obesity, heart disease, hypertension, diabetes, cataracts, and some forms of cancers.
 Their activity levels are typically lower than those of younger animals, and their nutritional needs shift to a greater dependence on protein.
-Let’s look at a few ways you can keep your dog healthy well into its senior years.
+Let’s look at a few tips to make caring for an elderly dog easier.

 Wellness Tips For Senior Dogs

 We all want our pets to live long, healthy lives.
+If you adopt an older dog, you should know that their needs are different from puppies’.
 Here are some tips to keep your pet healthy into its senior years.

 Know what’s normal for your animal.
 The best wellness tip for any dog owner is to know what “normal” looks like for your pet.
 Chances are, you probably already have a pretty good idea of your pet’s preferred foods, portion sizes, energy level, exercise, mood, and toileting habits.
 Any dramatic change in any of these areas should be noted.
 Some may be simply the result of the natural aging process (e.g., reduced agility), while others may be signs of a medical condition (e.g., increased thirst and urination could indicate diabetes or a kidney problem).
 Knowing what’s normal for your pet can help you spot trouble signs early.